MitchInvictus/MitchInvictus/README.md

 - 👋 Hi, I’m @MitchInvictus
 - 👀 I’m interested in everything that works with 1s and 0s :-)
 - 🌱 I’m currently learning Kali on Raspberry PI 4
-- 💞️ I’m looking to collaborate on the whole world!
+- 💞️ I’m looking to collaborate with the whole world!
 - 📫 How to reach me on linkedin https://www.linkedin.com/in/mitchbos